Go up

 The Larios Street is another of the things to see in Malaga.
 One of the most elegant shopping streets and the most famous place to visit in Malaga.
 It fills up every day with tourists and locals who love to shop or have a drink in one of the many bars.

-It is worth noting that on special dates such as the Christmas, with its eye-catching lighting, and the Malaga Fair, where the Portada is located, attracts people from all over the world and creates a good atmosphere.
+It is worth noting how beautiful it is on special dates, such as on the Christmas, with its striking lighting, and the Malaga Fair, where the Portada is located, attracts people from all over the world and creates a good atmosphere.

 9. Go to the Malaga fair